Keyboard shortcuts

 With your application built and your database migrated, you’re ready to deploy your Cloesce application to Cloudflare Workers.
 Deployment is done through the Wrangler CLI.

-Ensure your cloesce.config.json file is correctly configured for production, including the production Workers URL.
+Ensure your cloesce.config.ts file is correctly configured for production, including the production Worker URL.

 2. Configure Wrangler bindings

-Open your wrangler.toml and set all required binding IDs (e.g., kv_namespaces, d1_databases, r2_buckets) to their production values.
+Open your wrangler.jsonc and set all required binding IDs (e.g., kv_namespaces, d1_databases, r2_buckets) to their production values.

 3. Build your application